Security 95

 A fourth option are trailing stops that will allow you to secure profits as long as the asset you choose continues moving in the right direction.
 The order will remain open as long as it is in your favor.

-Saxo Bank also offers margin calls which is a warning when your equity falls below a certain level.
+Saxo also offers margin calls which is a warning when your equity falls below a certain level.

 Trading Hours

 Trading hours will depend on the asset.
 For all commodities and forex you will have access from Monday to Friday 24/5.
-As for cryptocurrencies, it will always be open with 24/7 available trading hours.
+That leaves stocks, indices, and bonds.
+These vary depending on the local trading hours.

 Forbidden trading techniques

-Although Saxo Bank does not allow scalping or hedging, they do allow APIs.
+Although Saxo does not allow scalping or hedging, they do allow APIs.
 The functions of which can be to make transactions, payments, information, and access as smooth as possible.

-According to Saxo Bank you will “gain market access through a stable, fast, flexible and fully documented electronic infrastructure”.
+According to Saxo you will “gain market access through a stable, fast, flexible and fully documented electronic infrastructure”.

-What Platforms does Saxo Bank offer?
+What Platforms does Saxo offer?

 Picking a platform that is right for you will also influence your broker choice.
 It will depend if you must trade on the go, or if you prefer to view your charts, and tools on a desktop screen, choose what is best for you, though the broker offers some excellent choices in all regards.